Xenthys/ShareXen/README.md

 2. Scroll to the bottom of the list and click on `Custom uploaders`.
 3. Click the `Import` dropdown menu, and import the uploader file.

-You will need to edit the `Request URL` field to match your own domain name and script path, along with the `auth_token` argument value that must contain a valid user token previously defined within the API itself.
+You will need to edit the `Request URL` field to match your own domain name and script path, along with the `token` argument value that must contain a valid user token previously defined within the API itself.

 ## Parameters and results